PhD, Social Work, Washington University in St. Louis

 Areas of Expertise

-As an assistant professor in the College of Social Work, Dr. Kristen Seay’s research focuses on improving the lives of families affected by parental substance use.
+As an assistant professor in the College of Social Work at University of South Carolina, Dr. Kristen Seay’s research focuses on improving the lives of families affected by parental substance use disorders.
 Dr. Seay earned her bachelor’s degree and master’s degree in social work.
 After receiving her MSW, Dr. Seay investigated reports of child abuse in Georgia and in Alabama, where she gained valuable insight into the lives of parents who struggle with addiction.
 These experiences motivated her to earn her doctorate with a focus on parental substance use and its impact on children and families.

-Dr. Seay is the recipient of three competitive dissertation grants: a National Research Service Award (NRSA) Pre-Doctoral Fellowship (F31DA034442, Seay, PI) from the National Institute on Drug Abuse (NIDA), a Doris Duke Fellowship for the Promotion of Child Well-Being, and a Fahs-Beck Doctoral Dissertation Grant.
-She was also the recipient of four years of funding from an institutional level STAR Pre-Doctoral Fellowship from NIDA (5T32DA015035, Cunningham-Williams, PI).
+Dr. Seay is the PI on projects funded by The Duke Endowment and Children’s Trust of South Carolina through funding from the BlueCross® BlueShield® of South Carolina Foundation.
+She was also the recipient of three competitive dissertation grants: a National Research Service Award (NRSA) Pre-Doctoral Fellowship (F31DA034442) from the National Institute on Drug Abuse (NIDA), a Doris Duke Fellowship for the Promotion of Child Well-Being, and a Fahs-Beck Doctoral Dissertation Grant.